Contents

 Modern sash windows often feature frames made from uPVC (unplasticized polyvinyl chloride), a highly durable and low-maintenance material. uPVC frames offer excellent thermal insulation, ensuring energy efficiency while requiring minimal upkeep.

-Aluminium frames provide a sleek and contemporary look to sash windows.
-Known for their strength and durability, aluminium frames are resistant to corrosion and offer exceptional stability.
+Aluminum frames provide a sleek and contemporary look to sash windows.
+Known for their strength and durability, aluminum frames are resistant to corrosion and offer exceptional stability.
 Additionally, their slim profile allows for larger glass areas, maximizing natural light intake.

 Timber Frames: Time-Tested Craftsmanship